 Doormats

 Whether you want to make a great first impression, add a touch of cosiness to a room, or need a super practical outdoor option that can brave the elements, our range of welcome mats, doormats and decor rugs have got you covered.
-We love the way they add style, colour and texture, and with both outdoor and indoor door mats available in-store at Flower Power, it’s easy to infuse your home and garden with all three.
+We love the way they add style, colour and texture, and with both outdoor and indoor door mats and rugs available in-store at Flower Power, it’s easy to infuse your home and garden with all three.

 Roll out the welcome mat at Flower Power